minprog/cs50x-1718-1819/problems/mario-less/mario.md

 ######
 ~~~~

-So you will need to change the loop that determines the number of hashes that is printed on a single line.
+So you will need to change the loop that determines the number of hashes that are printed on a single line.
 Instead of taking `size` each time, it needs to be **dependent** on the line number.
+But don't change the loop that determines the number of lines printed.
+That should still be the same as before.
 Ask for help if needed!

 ### 6. Right pyramid